nstack-io/docs/docs/API.md

 # API

 The NStack API is open and you are welcome to build your own tools in case none of our open-source SDKs fits your needs.
-Also, we'd love if you decide on building your own NStack SDK so please let us know if you do so!
+Also, we'd love if you'd decide on building your own NStack SDK so please let us know if you do so!

 The full API documentation is available here:
 [API Documentation](https://documenter.getpostman.com/view/12675/S1a8yjgk)